 Behavioral performance as a function of contrast and target time relative to the switch in contrast.
 Dots with error bars indicate average performance +- SEM over mice.
-Solid colored lines indicate exponential function fits to the average over mice.
+Solid curves indicate exponential function fits to the average over mice.
 Black, dashed vertical line indicates the contrast switch.
+Horizontal lines at the top of the plot indicate significant changes in performance between the first target presentation time and subsequent target presentation times, as assessed by Wilcoxon Sign-rank tests with false discovery rate correction for multiple comparisons.

 Average time constant of exponential fits in low and high contrast.
 Presented as in h.
 In all plots, blue indicates when targets were presented in low contrast and red indicates high contrast.